 Creativity, courage and collaboration with our community and stakeholders has helped us to where we are now, and the City over the past decade has laid down solid foundations for its future.
 Protection and enhancement of the environment is a key area of focus for the City, with the implementation of a number of the Local Environment Strategy, Environmental land Use Planning Strategy, Urban Forest Strategy and associated plans.
 This will take a whole of community effort.
-Another significant challenge is to renew the many aging assets and build new modern facilities that meet the expectations of future generations.
+The Another significant challenge City's biggest challenge is to renew the many aging assets and build new modern facilities that meet the expectations of future generations.